ssciwr/cookiecutter-python-package/README.md

 # Welcome to Python Package Cookiecutter!

-** We are currently actively developing this - you might encounter issues using it **

 This repository is a template repository (a cookiecutter) that allows you to quickly set up new Python packages.
 It is geared towards scientific applications and implements the best practice guidelines of the [Scientific Software Center of Heidelberg University](https://ssc.iwr.uni-heidelberg.de).